The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Stephen Poliakoff.
 Perf.
 Lindsay Duncan, Timothy Spall, Liam Cunningham, Emilia Fox.
 BBC, 1999.

-Synopsis: An American developer (Cunningham) buys a London mansion, home of the Fallon Photo Library and Collection, with over 10 million historical photographs.
+Synopsis: An American developer (Liam Cunningham) buys a London mansion, home of the Fallon Photo Library and Collection, with over 10 million historical photographs.
 He wants to convert the library into a business school, but the librarians will do anything to save the library.
-The film boasts a deeply engrossing, and slightly mysterious, storyline—a rare film that features a special library, one definitely worth fighting for.
+The film features a special library, one definitely worth fighting for.

-Role Call: Lindsay Duncan as Marilyn Truman—Liberated Librarian (female); Timothy Spall as Oswald Bates—Male Librarian as a Failure/Anti-Social Male Librarian; Emilia Fox as Spig—Spirited Young Girl; Billie Whitelaw as Veronica—Spinster Librarian; Blake Ritson as Nick—Male Librarian as a Failure
+Role Call: Lindsay Duncan as Marilyn Truman—Liberated Librarian (female); Timothy Spall as Oswald Bates—Librarian as Failure/Anti-Social Librarian; Emilia Fox as Spig—Spirited Young Girl; Billie Whitelaw as Veronica—Spinster Librarian; Blake Ritson as Nick—Librarian as Failure

 Details: Dir.
 Jack Clayton.
 Perf.
 Jason Robards, Jonathan Pryce, Diane Ladd, Vidal Peterson, Pam Grier.
 Walt Disney, 1983.
 Based on the novel by Ray Bradbury.

-Synopsis: Mr. Dark (Pryce) and his circus come to a small town and begin granting sinister wishes to the townsfolk.
-A boy (Peterson) and his father (Robards), the town librarian, figure out what’s going on and challenge Mr. Dark.
+Synopsis: Mr. Dark (Jonathan Pryce) and his circus come to a small town and begin granting sinister wishes to the townsfolk.
+A young boy (Vidal Peterson) and his father (Jason Robards), the town librarian, figure out what’s going on and challenge Mr. Dark.

 Role Call: Jason Robards as Charles Halloway—Liberated Librarian (male)